 Here are some ways that online TEFL/TESOL courses are better than in-class TEFL/TESOL courses.

-Not So Obvious Benefits Of An Online TEFL Course
+Benefits (Not So Obvious) Of An Online TEFL Course

-First we'll start with the not so obvious.
+First we'll start with the not so obvious pros of taking an online course.
 I can't say that these apply to all online courses, but they do apply to the one I have in mind.

 The number one reason online courses are better is that they can be taken again and again.
 I can't speak for all online TEFL courses, but this online TEFL course allows the user to retake the course.